The GAPS Diet is a healing protocol based on the 100 year old, scientifically backed Specific Carbohydrate Diet, also called SCD.

 Foods To Eliminate

 The GAPS child or adult must avoid all grains and any food that contains them.
-This includes wheat, rye, rice, corn, oats, amaranth, kamut, spelt, barley, buckwheat, millet, teff, triticale, bulgar, tapioca, quinoa and any others.
+This includes wheat, einkorn, rye, rice, corn, oats, amaranth, kamut, spelt, triticale, barley, buckwheat, millet, teff, bulgur wheat, quinoa and any others.

 Starchy beans and peas must also be avoided which includes pretty much all of them with the exception of green peas and navy beans.

 All sugars including the lactose in milk and cream must be avoided.
-Honey and very ripe fruit would be the only sweets allowed.
+Raw honey, date sugar and syrup, and very ripe fruit would be the only sweets allowed.
 Fermented dairy like yogurt and kefir as well as butter and ghee are permitted unless the GAPS condition is severe.

 Dr. Campbell-McBride says that, on average, it takes a child 6-18 months on the GAPS diet for the gut to heal.
 For an adult, it may take longer.